 When shopping for replacement windows, you will find that salespeople love to latch onto your dreams of beautiful frame colors and shiny hardware.
 Complex technical matters tend to get brushed over.

 However, one technical element of the window they love to talk about is the insulating gas.
-This is because of these beautiful words—krypton, argon, xenon—which help them sell you windows.
+This is because of these beautiful words—krypton, argon, and xenon—which help them sell you windows.

 - Windows are sealed units called Insulating Glass Units (IGUs).